gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "It's time," he said softly, shaking her shoulder.

 The bookster's bag empty lay neatly folded on a shelf.
-The tube holding Lady Kembe's picture was slung over his shoulder on a cord.
+The tube holding Lady Kembe's picture hung over his shoulder on a cord.
 The rest of his things were hidden in the depths of his *deel*, except for the green sword bottle that hung from his belt and a coil of rope that he wore over one shoulder and across his chest.

 "All clear," the thief whispered loudly from the basement.